 Use the ellipses to select the current status date and click “Schedule”:

 The project refreshes and you can now see the updates made from the import of the Excel file from the project team.
 Remember that on the Excel file, the actual labor units did not update to the figures supplied, as they contained the asterisk, which means that Primavera P6 will not update that particular column.
 This part of the Progress Update in Primavera P6 must be updated manually in Primavera P6.

 Manual updates in Primavera P6 may include updates to the percent complete, resource modifications, storing period performance for actuals, and applying actuals for expenses, and updating the actual finishes for in-progress activities.
 The project scheduler will work with the project team to acquire explanations and documentation for delayed tasks and will observe how it affects the project’s critical path.
 While rescheduling the project, the project scheduler will opt to run a schedule log to review any issues such as out-of-sequence activities or open ends in the logic.
 The project scheduler will then review the critical path and any upcoming events and deliveries, possibly within two weeks.

 ScheduleReader’s Features and Benefits as a Complement to Primavera P6

 ScheduleReader serves as an interface to view activities and generate progress proposals while in the field or the office.
 Primavera P6 software licenses cost teams thousands of dollars, and users aside from project schedulers may not require full utilization of all of Primavera P6’s capabilities.
-The majority of project team members do not require the in-depth skill and training required to operate Primavera P6 properly.
+The majority of project team members additionally do not require the in-depth skill and training required to operate Primavera P6 properly.
 ScheduleReader offers an inexpensive licensing alternative for large teams to be able to update progress and suggest additions or deletions in the project schedule, easily using Excel as a platform to save the final output in.
 This promotes efficient communication, with a structured work process.
 ScheduleReader also does not require an administrative role to maintain the proper workflow among team members.